 There is a wide range of Guesthouses and Bungalows on Koh Tao for every type of budget, availible to book online here.

 KoTao island is positioned approximately 75 km east of the coastline between Suratthani and Chumporn in the Gulf of Thailand and is about 20 kilometer in size - so small but not too small.

 In 1947, Khun A-Paiwong, Thailand's Prime Minister at that time, asked for and received a royal pardon for the islands prisoners and thanks to a gracious act by His Majesty the King.
 They were repatriated and moved to Suratthani on the nearby mainland and the islandwas abandoned once again.
 This was the same year that the original people laid claim to a big piece of land on what is nowadays recognized as Sairee Beach.
 These were the twin brothers Khun Ueam and Khun Oh who came to KoTao by a small boat from the next islandof Ko Phangan.

 The name Ko Tao means Turtle Island; some say that the name is due to the islands shape which is meant to look like an inverted down turtle whilst others say its from the days when the sea surrounding KohTaowere rich with turtles and the island was their main breeding site.

-Now a days, you can find everything from basic simple wooden huts with palm leaf roofs to exotic high class villas with their own exclusive swimming pool.
+These days, you can get everything from basic simple bamboo huts with thatched roofs to exotic up-market villas with their own private swimming pool.

-In the late 1990's Ko Tao's very first, and until recently, only road was built, the road runs South to North from the far side of Sairee beach to the southern settlement of Chalok Baan Kao.
+In the late 1990's Ko Tao's very first, and until recently, only road was constructed, the road runs South to North from the far side of Sairee to the southern settlement of Chalok Baan Kao.